tehsis/Goblin/README.md

 You must add some sites with "addSite.pl" script if you want to see something working.

-As i've said before, Goblin relies in MongoDB.
+As i've said before, Goblin relies on MongoDB.
 Actually, it doesn't make searches more sophisticated than a simple "search by tags".
 This will be improved in the future, but for now is not more than that.